Albi1999/Speech_command_recognition/Roadmap.md

 - Architecture: 2-3 convolutional layers + fully connected layers
 - Output: multi-class classification

-This will serve as your **reference baseline** to compare more advanced models.
+This will serve as **reference baseline** to compare more advanced models.

 ---